-Today we are going to take a look at the best fitness tracker for senior citizens / the elderly.
+In this post, we are going to take a look at the best fitness tracker for seniors and the elderly in 2022.
 Fitness trackers are a great tool for monitoring and improving activity.
 It can be hard to pick the right one because of the choice these days.

 IF YOU ARE IN A HURRY HERE ARE THE RECOMMENDATIONS:

-The trackers available these days range from simple pedometers to extremely sophisticated sport watches that can monitor everything from heart rate to geographic position through GPS.
+The trackers available these days range from simple pedometers to extremely sophisticated smartwatches that can monitor everything from heart rate to geographic position through GPS.

 Nevertheless, fitness trackers are very valuable tools in monitoring your activity levels and to an extent your health.
 The greatest benefit comes from the fact that they motivate the wearer to achieve higher activity levels, something that is extremely important for most senior citizens.

-Let’s start by looking at what fitness trackers actually are before jumping to the best options at the market at the moment.
+Let’s start by looking at what fitness trackers actually are before jumping to the best options on the market at the moment.

 Fitness trackers are essentially small computers you wear on your wrist like a watch.
-They are also referred to as activity monitors, activity bracelets, sport watches and smart watches or simply as wearables.
+They are also referred to as activity monitors, activity bracelets, sports watches, smart watches, or simply as wearables.
 All those have different nuances and the classification depends mainly on the features and main function of the wearable.

 Wearables that are referred to as fitness trackers usually offer some added sensors and a screen that offers functionalities like workout timers, distance and pace information, and heart rate.

-Most fitness trackers come equipped with at least a heartbeat sensor these days and many are implementing a SpO2 (also knows as pulse oximetry) sensor that monitors you blood oxygen levels.
+Most fitness trackers come equipped with at least a heartbeat sensor these days and many are implementing a SpO2 (also known as pulse oximetry) sensor that monitors your blood oxygen levels.
 This is a useful feature for monitoring sleep apnea as pauses in your breathing will lead to a lowered blood oxygen level.
-The Fitbit Charge 3 has this feature, but it’s not currently active.
-I still think it’s the best fitbit for seniors.
+The Fitbit Charge 4 has this feature and I think it’s the best Fitbit for seniors.

 Fitness trackers usually cost around $100 to $200 and they are generally the best bang for the buck when you are looking for a casual wearable to track your overall activity and workouts.

-Sport watches resemble a high tech watch and they usually come equipped with high-quality heart rate monitoring (with a chest band in most cases, due to the accuracy), high precision GPS, altimeter and data recording.
-They are designed for serious athletes that can’t carry around expensive and cumbersome smart phones in their workouts.
+Sports watches resemble high-tech watches and they usually come equipped with high-quality heart rate monitoring (with a chest band in most cases, due to the accuracy), high-precision GPS, altimeter, and data recording.
+They are designed for serious athletes that can’t carry around expensive and cumbersome smartphones during their workouts.

 What makes a good fitness tracker for seniors

 So what makes a good fitness tracker for seniors?
 There isn’t a simple answer as the needs are different for most seniors.
-We are going to go on a limb here (partly from experience) and say that most seniors would appreciate the ease of use above everything else.
+I’m going to go on a limb here (partly from experience) and say that most seniors would appreciate the ease of use above everything else.

-This means the tracker should have large, easy to read screen that doesn’t need a smartphone for the basic functions.
+This means the tracker should have a large, easy-to-read screen that doesn’t need a smartphone for the basic functions.
 Long battery life is a must so you remember to keep it on your wrist instead of the charger and it doesn’t run out of juice in mid-workout.

 Every, if not most seniors these days don’t have a computer so it would be good if the wearable wouldn’t rely on a computer at all.